August 31st

 Meaning of the subhAShita:

-There are 4 signs of a person in heaven even while living in this world - giving, pleasant words, worshipping the Lord and satiating (the hunger) of a vidvān (learned person).
+There are 4 signs of a person in heaven even while living in this world—giving, pleasant words, worshipping the Lord, and satiating (the hunger) of a vidvān (learned person).

 Commentary:

 It is in one's own hands to make life a living hell or heaven.
 One doesn't have to wait to pass on to see heaven.
-His life can be as blissful as being in heaven if he inculcates these 4 attributes -
+His life can be as blissful as being in heaven if he inculcates these 4 attributes—

-• Satiating the hunger of a vidvān (learned one) - Why specifically a vidvān?
+• Satiating the hunger of a vidvān (learned one)—Why specifically a vidvān?
 Why should his hunger be satisfied?
-In those days, a brāhmaṇa was generally given the responsibility of giving knowledge to people.
-He would roam from place to place propagating his learning.
-He would not be equipped to make his own meals at home, so satiating his hunger means contributing to the propagation of knowledge!
-Such a person is happy for doing his share for the society.
+In the olden days, Brāhmaṇas held the responsibility of giving knowledge to people.
+They would roam from place to place propagating their learning and would not be equipped to make their own meals at home.
+So satiating their hunger means contributing to the propagation of knowledge!
+A person who feeds them does his share in contributing to society and hence is happy.

 Find your own heaven.
 Do good, feel good!